stashh-labs/stashh-docs/docs/creator/collections/collection-properties.md

 For best results we recommend using a 300 x 300 pixel image in PNG or JPG format with a maximum size of 1mb.

 !!! tip
-    The logo be cropped to a circle so try to avoid text that goes across the top or bottom of the image as it will be obscured.
+    The logo is cropped to a circle so try to avoid text that goes across the top or bottom of the image as it will be obscured.

 ### Banner